 Norwegian Cruise Line Holdings, which operates the Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises brands, has extended its suspension of global cruises on sister brands as well through the same date.

 Stay up to date with Norwegian Cruise Line’s cancellations here.

 Carnival Cruise Line

-UPDATED 1/25/21: Carnival Cruise Line issued a statement just last week extending its pause in operations in the U.S. through April 30, 2021, as well as select ships and homeport operations beyond this date.
+UPDATED 1/25/21: Carnival Cruise Line’s last issued statement extended its pause in operations in the U.S. through April 30, 2021, as well as select ships and homeport operations beyond this date.
 This includes Australian operations through May 19, 2021.

-Then today, the cruise line announced additional plans for fleet deployment as it continues to refine its phased approach to a return to guest operations for 2021.
+The cruise line also announced additional plans for fleet deployment as it continues to refine its phased approach to a return to guest operations for 2021.
 This included more ship-specific cancellations.

 Related to already-announced dry dock plans, Carnival Magic, Paradise, and Valor’s return to operations will now be delayed until November 2021.
-Previously, Carnival Magic was delayed through September 24th, Carnival Paradise through May 31st, and Carnival Valor through September 11th.
-Further, Carnival Radiance’s dry dock has been moved to September.
-Now, the ship is scheduled to arrive in Long Beach in November 2021.
+Previously, Carnival Magic was delayed through September 24th; Carnival Paradise through May 31st; and Carnival Valor through September 11th.
+Further, Carnival Radiance’s dry dock will now take place in September.
+Now, the ship will arrive in Long Beach in November 2021.